progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- ### Creating a Branch from a Stash ### -->

-Jeżeli zapiszesz w schowku zmiany, zostawisz je na jakiś czas i będziesz kontynuował pracę na tej samej gałęzi, możesz napotkać problem z ponownym nałożeniem zapisanych zmian.
-Jeżeli nakładane zmiany, będą dotyczyły plików które zdążyłeś zmienić, dojdzie do konfliktu, który będziesz musiał ręcznie rozwiązać.
+Jeżeli zapiszesz w schowku zmiany, zostawisz je na jakiś czas i będziesz kontynuował pracę na tej samej gałęzi, możesz napotkać problem z iich ponownym nałożeniem.
+Jeżeli nakładane zmiany, będą dotyczyły plików które zdążyłeś zmienić dojdzie do konfliktu, który będziesz musiał ręcznie rozwiązać.
 Jeżeli chcesz poznać łatwiejszy sposób na sprawdzenie zmian ze schowka, uruchom `git stash branch`, komenda ta stworzy nową gałąź, pobierze ostatnią wersję plików, nałoży zmiany ze schowka, oraz usunie zapisany schowek jeżeli wszystko odbędzie się bez problemów:

 <!-- If you stash some work, leave it there for a while, and continue on the branch from which you stashed the work, you may have a problem reapplying the work.
 If the apply tries to modify a file that you’ve since modified, you’ll get a merge conflict and will have to try to resolve it.
 If you want an easier way to test the stashed changes again, you can run `git stash branch`, which creates a new branch for you, checks out the commit you were on when you stashed your work, reapplies your work there, and then drops the stash if it applies successfully: -->